Amber097/dotfiles/README.md

 ---

 1. Place dotfiles directory to home.
-2. ``bash ~/dotfiles/update.sh`` to place dotfiles under dotfiles directory to home directory.
+2. ``$ bash ~/dotfiles/update.sh`` to place dotfiles under dotfiles directory to home directory.

+Write dotfiles you want to manage in update.sh.

-When edit dotfiles(e.g. ~/.bashrc) under home, ``dotup`` to backup them to dotfiles directory.
+If you edit dotfiles(e.g. ~/.bashrc) under home, ``$ dotup`` to backup them to dotfiles directory.
+(``dotup`` is alias of update.sh defined at bashrc.)
+It executes backups depending on their timestamps.

 Option
 ---

 ### for auth

-Create ~/dotfiles/.secret for authentications and write informations(id,pw,etc).
+Create ~/dotfiles/.secret and write informations(id,pw,etc).

 ### avoids conflicts with other's dotfiles